frentsel/Observer/README.md

 # Observer JS
-## The tiny js library for manage of events.
+The tiny js library for manage of events.
+You also can pass some data into event.
+Each different event can have a multiple handlers.
+Available such methods:
+- subscribe
+- unsubscribe
+- publish

 *Example for use*